 The Ministry of Foreign Affairs conducts the test in many countries through its local Brazilian Culture Center (Center Cultural Brasileiro) and other places.

-As of February 2022, there are dozens of test centers worldwide.
-Most of them are in Latin America, though they exist on every continent.
+As of January 2024, there are dozens of test centers worldwide.
+Most are in Latin America, though they exist on every continent.

 Test format for Brazilian Portuguese Test

 The CELPE-Bras evaluates the candidates in two parts — oral and written.

 Written part: (3 hours)—There are 4 tasks.
 The first comprises video, and the second has audio.
 So, both measure listening abilities.
 The third and fourth cover reading and writing skills.

 Oral part: (20 minutes) — This is a face-to-face test with an examiner.
 They ask questions about topics not known in advance.